xh/hoist-core/README.md

 | `IdentityService.js`               | Hoist-React source of current user info  |                [⚛️](https://github.com/exhi/hoist-react/blob/master/svc/IdentityService.js)                 |
 | `IdentityService.js`               | Hoist-Sencha source of current user info | [🍵️](https://github.com/exhi/hoist-sencha/blob/master/grails-app/assets/src/xh/all/svc/IdentityService.js) |

-:couple: As organizations and applications will have a wide variety of requirements for authenticating and authorizing users, Hoist has a deliberately minimal interface in this regard.
+👫 As organizations and applications will have a wide variety of requirements for authenticating and authorizing users, Hoist has a deliberately minimal interface in this regard.
 A primary requirement for applications is that they implement a Grails Service named `AuthenticationService` that extends Hoist's `BaseAuthenticationService` and implement its